Updated November 1, 2021

 CBD degrades over time.
 Under specific acidic conditions it can form THC, but not at any significant rate.
 THC too will degrade, to CBN over time when exposed to light (UV) and air at room temp.
-CBN is best known as the cannabinoid that is created as THC ages.
-CBN isn’t anywhere near as psychoactive as THC though.
+As THC ages, it is best known for creating CBN.
+However, CBN from THC isn’t anywhere near as psychoactive as THC.

 “THC degrades at almost 4x the rate of CBD as long as the samples are sealed in an air free environment and not exposed to light, they will have no significant degradation over the 1 year shelf life we put on our products.
-If they are exposed to light and there is oxygen present, there will be an 10% decrease in potency over 1 year.” says R&A chemist Douglas Fryer with holus.
+If they are exposed to light and there is oxygen present, there will be a 10% decrease in potency over 1 year.” says R&A chemist Douglas Fryer.

 CBD Is Not A Plant

 CBD is not a plant?
 Yes, well it actually is, but it isn’t in the sense is doesn’t sit well in sunshine.
 CBD potency degrades with heat and light, so don’t leave it under a lamp.
 CBD also degrades as it gets exposed to oxygen.
-Opening your bottle of CBD goodness is inevitable, but don’t leave it sitting on a table open and exposed.
+Opening your bottle of CBD is inevitable, but don’t leave it sitting open and exposed.

 What Happens If I Ingest Expired CBD Oil?

-CBD is a safe substance even if it is expired.
-It is unlikely that you will get sick like you would if you ate mold.
+CBD is a safe substance even if when it is expired.
+It is unlikely you will get sick.
 Expired CBD oil will not do much of anything in fact.
-When cannabinoids have reached their finish line, potency and effects will be hardly noticeable if used.
+When cannabinoids have reached their finish line, potency and effects will be hardly noticeable.

 Does CBD Oil Need To Be Refrigerated?

 CBD oil does not need to be refrigerated, although it doesn’t hurt.
 As long as your oil is kept in a moderately cool area (45-60 degrees), it should be fine.
-Cool temps keep the viscosity of CBD oil and prevents degradation of cannabinoids.
-Some may prefer to refrigerate their oil.
+Cool temps keep the viscosity of CBD oil and prevents degradation of the cannabinoids.
+Some may prefer refrigerated oil.
 It may thicken.
 If it thickens, do not microwave but let it sit at room temperature for a few minutes.

 How Long Does CBD Oil Last Once Opened?

-Unless your bottle says otherwise, general rule of thumb with CBD oil is that it will last 1-2 years depending on the storage condition.
-Direct light and intense heat can cause your oil to go rotten along with those leftovers you forgot were in your fridge from last month.
+Unless your bottle says otherwise, a general rule of thumb for CBD oil is a shelf life of 1-2 years depending on the storage condition.
+Direct light and intense heat can cause your oil to become rancid.

 CBD oil expires, but there should be plenty of time between the time you purchase and the time the bottle runs dry.
-In the long run, CBD oil with fewer ingredients, natural preservatives, and dark packaging are pro tips.
+CBD oil with fewer ingredients, natural preservatives, and dark packaging are optimal for premium products.
 Your care for it by keeping it away from sunshine and heat will play a lasting role in preservation.
-All oils have different shelf lives depending on the quality, packaging, and your care for it.
+All oils have a different shelf life, depending on the manufacturing, quality, packaging, and how you care for it.